coryinsiderz/rnodec.io/content/posts/sidebar-on-hugo.md

 ```
 ...and you can access your website at localhost:1313.  (yea, don't forget you need to install hugo)

+This is the plain default starting point for the theme.
 Now, you really dig into that themes' doc in order to start customizing the site to fit your needs.

 ## Understanding the mess

 Yeah the directories and files you see here are still messy and confusing to a non web developer like me.
 But here's my mental model:

 * First of all remember, the whole idea here is to build a static site from go templates
-* What you see on your browser at any given time is an html file
+* What you see on the browser at any given time is an html file
-* How that particular html file got created always starts in `themes/*your-theme*/layouts/_defaults/baseof.html`.
-Or something like that.
-But that `baseof.html` file is very important.
+* How that particular html file got created always starts in `themes/*your-theme*/layouts/_defaults/baseof.html`
 * It has access to some context provided to it at *hugo build time*.
-I believe most but not all of this context comes from `config.toml`.  hugo reads this file in as a data structure and uses it everywhere.
+Much of this context comes from `config.toml`.  hugo reads this file in as a data structure and uses it everywhere.
 * `config.toml` is where you tell hugo which theme to use, along with provide all inputs to the theme itself.
-* I think hugo also grabs some context from the "frontof matter* in your content files.
+* hugo also grabs some context from the "frontof matter* in your content files.
 This is like hugo-specific (theme defined) metadata that you prepend all your content files with.
 * Content files, in the case of a blog site like this (this is not a blog site; just a site with some blogs) can just be standard markdown documents.  hugo handles making sure this renders the markdown in the browser in html format (preserving site headers, footers, style, etc).  (note that all you had to do here is create the content)
-* How the site knows which of it's layouts to use for any given "section" of the website (`rnodec.io/posts`, `rnodec.io/about`, etc) is... tricky
 * Notice that you have in your top level website dir a completely empty replica of the directory structure in the theme itself (`archetypes`, `content`, `layouts`, etc... these are the standard directories hugo expects to find).
 You can override any file from the theme by just creating your own in it's place.  (or copying up the themes' version and making edits)